NGO-Algorithm-Audit/Bias_scan/README.md

 These observations do not establish prima facie algorithmic discrimination.
 Rather, the identified disparities serve as a starting point to assess potential discrimination according to the context-sensitive legal doctrine, i.e., assessment of the legitimacy of the aim pursued and whether the means of achieving that aim are appropriate and necessary.
 For this qualitative assessment, we propose an expert-led deliberative method to review identified quantitative disparities against the requirements of non-discrimination law and ethics.
 In this manner, scalable statistical methods work in tandem with the normative capabilities of human subject matter experts to define fair AI on a case-by-case basis.

-\* The implemented bias scan tool is based on the k-means Hierarchical Bias-Aware Clustering (HBAC) method as described in Misztal-Radecka, Indurkya, Information Processing and Management.
-Bias-Aware Hierarchical Clustering for detecting the discriminated groups of users in recommendation systems (2021).
+\* <sub>The implemented bias scan tool is based on the k-means Hierarchical Bias-Aware Clustering (HBAC) method as described in Misztal-Radecka, Indurkya, Information Processing and Management.
+Bias-Aware Hierarchical Clustering for detecting the discriminated groups of users in recommendation systems (2021).</sub>

 ![image](./images/HBAC_disinformation.png)